What’s next for Kavanaugh Supreme Court nomination as Trump orders FBI investigation?

 “Why would you be disappointed when you move a nominee out of Committee?”
 Grassley said, according to CNN.
 “You’re moving forward.”

-Sen. Lindsay Graham of South Carolina, another member of the committee, said that “Jeff is trying his best to bring the country together.”
+Sen. Lindsey Graham of South Carolina, another member of the committee, said that “Jeff is trying his best to bring the country together.”

 Asked if he supported the proposal that Flake — a key swing vote — had advanced, Graham said: “Last time I looked you need 50 votes.”